sercankulcu/sercankulcu.github.io/_posts/2023-02-03-why-do-computers-use-one-and-zeros.md

 * With only 255 representable values, binary was limiting for computers.
 * 16-bit systems, which use two bytes to represent one number, expanded the range of representable numbers from 0 to 65535.
 * A 16-bit system doesn't necessarily mean it is exponentially more powerful than an 8-bit system, but it does increase the range of representable numbers.

-..

-* Binary is an essential concept for computers, allowing them to use transistors to represent information and perform operations.
-* With the use of 16-bit systems, computers can represent even more numbers and perform even more complex operations.
-* While binary may seem complicated, it is actually a simple and efficient way of counting that has revolutionized the world of computing.
-* Understanding binary is important for anyone working with computers or digital systems.